rialarifin/information/README.md

 •	**Rial A. Rajagukguk**, Raden A. A. Ramadhan, Hyunjin Lee [“A review on deep learning models for forecasting time series data of solar irradiance and photovoltaic power”](https://www.mdpi.com/1996-1073/13/24/6623).
 Energies 13 (24), 6623.
 2020.

 ## Working papers
 •	**Rial A. Rajagukguk**, Hoseong Lee, and Hyunjin Lee “Dynamic Solar Irradiance Estimation for Vehicle Thermal Management Using a Multi-Modal Machine Learning Framework”.
-(Revision)
+(Accepted)

 •	“Solar energy estimation in tropical Environments: A novel framework for integrating satellite and sky imager data”.
 (Revision)